Blackfoot River near Milltown Montana

 If the Blackfoot is high, warm, crowded, or restricted, compare Rock Creek for a wade-focused creek plan, the Clark Fork for larger Missoula water, or the Bitterroot for another freestone option.

-Russell Gates to Johnsrud corridor
+Russell Gates to Johnsrud area

 Bonner gauge reach